remedium-ai/remedium-website/src/content/pages/english/terms-conditions.md

 ### Limitation of Liability

-To the fullest extent permitted by law, Looka shall not be liable for any indirect, incidental, special, or consequential damages arising from your use of the Website or inability to access it.
-Our total liability for any claims related to the Website shall not exceed the amount paid by you, if any, to Looka.
+To the fullest extent permitted by law, ReMediumAI shall not be liable for any indirect, incidental, special, or consequential damages arising from your use of the Website or inability to access it.
+Our total liability for any claims related to the Website shall not exceed the amount paid by you, if any, to ReMediumAI.

 ### Termination